 The deal which stood at a whopping cost of $510m specifically involves the installation of 10 General Electric TM 2500 aero-derivative gas turbines at the Aboadze Power enclave, near Takoradi in the Western Region.
 Click here to get full details of the Ameri energy contract.

-NPP officials are from the onset not happy with the Ameri deal, particularly on the allegation that it was overpriced.
+However, NPP who were in opposition at the time the contract was made, from the onset expressed dissatisfaction with the agreement, particularly on the allegation that it was overpriced.

-The Akufo-Addo government on assuming office promised to look into the matter to decide if the contract would be reviewed or abrogated.
-Their investigations have since moved from the activities of the Philip Addison-led committee, down to the ongoing house raids.
+On assuming powers this year, the NNP government led by Akufo-Addo promised to look into the matter to decide if the contract would be reviewed or abrogated.
+Their investigations have since moved from the activities of the Philip Addison-led committee, down to house raids, police grilling and now parliamentary interrogations.